The Maple Ridge Lapidary Club puts on a Rock and Gem Show at Pitt Meadows Heritage Hall on Harris Road each year on the last weekend in February.

 Maple Ridge Lapidary Rock and Gem Show

 The Maple Ridge Rock and Gem Show takes place in Pitt Meadows (so just a short ways down the Lougheed Highway from Maple Ridge).
-In 2019 the event was on the weekend of February 23-24.
-In 2020 it’ll likely happen on the weekend of February 22-23 (but with dates and other details to be confirmed).
+In 2020 the event was going to be on the weekend of February 22-23.

-In 2019 the show ran from 11 am until 5 pm on the Saturday and from 10 am until 4 pm on the Sunday.
+Had it not been cancelled, the 2020 show would have run from 11 am until 5 pm on the Saturday and from 10 am until 4 pm on the Sunday.

 The Gem Show is a “free event” with admission by donation.
 It’s a fundraising event for the Maple Ridge Lapidary Club which celebrated its 61st show in 2019.
 (Note: “Lapidary” is a noun or adjective that means “related to gems, stones and the art of cutting, polishing and engraving of stones.”)